GIITA-ATC/rc2.lab.materials/1-JavaNetLib/README.md

 # Lab 1 - Java.net Library

-This repository contains the exercises for **Lab 1** of the Computer Networks course.
+This repository contains the exercises for **Lab 1** of the Computer Networks II course.
 The exercises involve working with Java's networking libraries to retrieve information about the local machine's network configuration.

 ## Exercises